-If you've spent time on my blog you know that insulin is probably one of the most common hormone imbalance leading to weight gain and weight loss resistance.
+If you’ve spent time on my blog you know that insulin is probably one of the most common hormone imbalances leading to weight gain and weight loss resistance.

 Given that up to 50% of the US population has either pre-diabetes or diabetes (both conditions of insulin resistance), there is a good chance you fall into this category.

 That means taking magnesium may help improve your insulin levels and ultimately lead to a state where weight loss is more easily achieved.